MayFly-AI/manual/demos/FastSAM/index.md

 {% include youtube.html id="tGeM_HxjPQY" %}
  <br/><br/>

-**Assumptions:** Complete the guide to stream wirelessly to your desktop or laptop: [Setup guide](/sensorleap_manual/setup)
+**Assumptions:** Complete the guide to stream wirelessly to your desktop or laptop: [Setup guide](/manual/setup)

-Launch or make sure sensorleap wireless stream is running.
-See guide: [Setup guide](/sensorleap_manual/setup).
+Launch or make sure wireless stream is running.
+See guide: [Setup guide](/manual/setup).
 We set the resolution to 720p (1280x720) and 30 FPS.
 On RTX3090 FastSAM is not able to run 30 FPS (only 15-16 FPS), which means frames are skipped to provide you with the latest frame at all times.

 Clone FastSAM fork: